SerenityOS/serenity/Documentation/CodingStyle.md

 void do_something(Context* context);
 ```

-[](#names-enum-to-bool) Prefer enums to bools on function parameters if callers are likely to be passing constants, since named constants are easier to read at the call site.
+[](#names-enum-to-bool) Prefer enums to bools on function parameters if callers are likely to be passing constants since named constants are easier to read at the call site.
 An exception to this rule is a setter function, where the name of the function already makes clear what the boolean is.

 ###### Right: